strikeraryu/query_police/README.md

 }
 ```

-For above rule dynamic message will be generated as-
+For the above rule, dynamic message will be generated as-
 ```
 There is no index key used for users table, and can result into full scan of the users table
 ```
-For above rule dynamic suggestion will be generated as-
+For the above rule, dynamic suggestion will be generated as-
 ```
 Please use index from possible_keys: ["PRIMARY", "user_email"] or add new one to users table as per the requirements.
 ```